eiConsole v.23R1

 You can configure XSLTs at either the Source or Target Transform.
 The reasons for choosing one or the other are usually due to topographical concerns.
 For this tutorial, it does not matter which we use, so we’ll just arbitrarily choose the Target Transform.

-The Data Mapper makes use of three main panels.
+The Data Mapper makes use of 3 main panels.
 On the left side of the screen is a tree representing the Source format.
-The right side of the screen is a tree representing the Target format.
+On the right side of the screen is a tree representing the Target format.
 The middle panel represents the mapping logic, also organized into a tree.
-At the bottom-center of the screen are tabs for switching between Mapping, XSLT, and Testing modes.
+At the bottom center of the screen are tabs for switching between Mapping, XSLT View, and Testing modes.

 Reading the Source Format

 The first thing you’ll typically do when creating a new mapping is to load in the Source and Target formats you’ll be working with.
-To do this for each panel, click the Open Source Format button at the top.
-We’ll start by loading the Source format:
+For each panel, click the Open Source Format button at the top.
+We’ll start by loading the Source format.

 The selected XML file should appear under XML Files.
 Click Read Format: